eryktr/iwsoj/iwsoj/docs/source/iwsoj.rst

 ---------------------
 | `settings.py source code <https://github.com/eryktr/iwsoj/blob/master/iwsoj/iwsoj/settings.py>`_
 |
-| In this file we set settings in our program.
-One of the most important is **BASE_DIRED**.
-It is a path to that file.
+| In this file we enter the settings for our program.
+One of the most important fields is **BASE_DIRED**.
+This is a path to that file.

-| In that file we can find other settings of out program like:
+| In that file we can find other settings of our program like:
 - **SECRET_KEY**
 - **INSTALLED_APPS**
 - **REST_FRAMEWORK**